 Introduction

-Variables in GitHub Actions store reusable, nonsensitive information, such as usernames, paths, or configurations.
-A variable can be scoped to a single workflow or across multiple workflows to make it easy to maintain settings that might be different across various environments.
-Besides that, GitHub has set a few default environment variables that we can use in various of our actions, or we could define our own custom ones.
-We can also use contexts to fetch these variable values anywhere inside our workflows.
+In GitHub Actions, variables store reusable, nonsensitive information like usernames, paths, or configurations.
+A variable can be scoped to a single workflow or across multiple workflows so that it is easy to maintain settings that might be different across various environments.
+Outside of this, GitHub has set a few default environment variables that we can use in various of our actions, or could define our own custom ones.
+And we can also fetch the values of these variables anywhere inside our workflow using contexts.

 Why is it useful?